 Some folks think they have to wait “until the chance of frost has passed” before they plant anything in their yards and gardens.
 But experienced gardeners know that there are lots of things that can be planted in April when frosts are not only possible, but likely.
 And the truth is that most of these plants actually prefer to be planted during the cool weather of April.
 Let’s review some of the things that can (and probably should) be planted this time of year.

-Peas, leaf crops, and root crops don’t mind frost and actually prefer to be planted this time of year.
+Peas, leaf crops, and root crops don’t mind frost and actually prefer to be planted this

 Leaf crops include:

 - Asparagus Harvested June 16, 2014

 Now is the best time to plant nearly all fruits.
 This includes small fruits such as:

 - Apples Honeycrisp on John’s Tree 2011

 Most fruits can be purchased “bare root” this time of year at considerably lower prices than their potted counterparts- another significant advantage.
 And frost doesn’t bother them at all.